csmathguy/csmathguy/README.md

 ## How to work with Zach Hayes (csmathguy)

 ### Values:
-**Lifelong Learner** "There is no end to education.
+ * Lifelong Learner - "There is no end to education.
 It is not that you read a book, pass an examination, and finish with education.
 The whole of life, from the moment you are born to the moment you die, is a process of learning." -Jiddu Krishnamurti
-**Truth**  "Anyone who doesn’t take truth seriously in small matters cannot be trusted in large ones either."
-Albert Einstein **Mindfulness** "Our life is shaped by our mind, for we become what we think."
+ * Truth - "Anyone who doesn’t take truth seriously in small matters cannot be trusted in large ones either."
+Albert Einstein
+ * Mindfulness - "Our life is shaped by our mind, for we become what we think."
 Buddha

 ### Availability:
-I'm generally available between 7-3 PST.
+I'm generally available between 7 AM - 7 PM PST in some capacity.

 ### Topics that interest me:
-Artifical Intelligence, The Human Brain, Brain-Computer Interface, Quantum Computers, Video Games, Movies/Shows
+ * Artifical Intelligence
+ * The Human Brain
+ * Brain-Computer Interface
+ * Quantum Computers
+ * Health and Wellness
+ * Video Games
+ * Movies and TV Shows

 ### Ask me about:
 Anything, always up for a good thoughful conversation.